Ibn Warraq: Career

-Warraq claims to have been induced into writing against Islam due to the inclination of Western intellectuals in blaming Rushdie during the Satanic Verses controversy.
+Warraq was induced into writing against Islam due to the inclination of Western intellectuals in blaming Rushdie during the Satanic Verses controversy.
 He noticed a lack of anti-Islam tracts in Free Inquiry, an American secular humanist publication, and wrote on topics such as "Why I am not Muslim."
-Warraq claims to have been hosted by David Frum, speech-writer of George W. Bush at the White House shortly after the 9/11; Frum maintains silence.
+Warraq was hosted by David Frum, speech-writer of George W. Bush at the White House shortly after the 9/11; Frum maintains silence.
 In March 2006, he co-signed a manifesto in response to violent protests in the Islamic world surrounding the Jyllands-Posten Muhammad cartoons controversy, declaring Islam as a totalitarian regime.

 In October 2007, Warraq participated in an Intelligence Squared debate, "We Should Not Be Reluctant to Assert the Superiority of Western Values," in London.
 He argued in favor of the motion; arguing on the same side as him were Douglas Murray and David Aaronovitch, while their opponents were Tariq Ramadan, William Dalrymple, and Charles Glass.
 Although he does not subscribe to any particular religion, he has a higher opinion of humanism than of Islam and has described himself as an atheist.
 He is the founder of the Institute for the Secularisation of Islamic Society (ISIS).
-He has also participated in counter-jihad-affiliated events.
+He has also been on the advisory board of the International Free Press Society, and been associated with the counter-jihad movement.